 - Permanent or temporary disability

-Schedule a Free Case Evaluation with a Skilled Attorney
+Schedule a Free Case Evaluation with Our Skilled Long Island Attorneys

 You aren’t alone if a property owner’s negligence has seriously injured you.
 At Dell & Dean, PLLC, we’ve successfully represented clients in a wide range of premises liability cases, including negligent security cases, accidents involving icy stairways, and more.
 Contact Dell & Dean, PLLC today to schedule a free, no-obligation case evaluation and learn more about your legal rights.